History A Level

 About the subject

-The course at Collyer’s aims to deepen your knowledge and understanding of topics you may have studied in the past, as well as help you learn about new issues and periods.
-The concepts of continuity and change and similarity and difference run through the entire course, and help you to analyse major threads in British, European and world history, such as political extremism.
+Apart from being fascinating, History is useful.
+Employers who see that you have a qualification in History immediately know certain things about you.
+They will know that you have skills which, learnt through History, can be applied to all sorts of situations.
+They know that you understand how people tick, what motivates them, what they think and feel.
+You are also able to gather, read and analyse different kinds of information and have learned to express yourself in a variety of ways.
+Our history course aims to deepen your knowledge and understanding of topics you may have studied in the past, as well as help you learn about new issues and periods.
+The concepts of causation, consequence, continuity and change and similarity and difference run through the entire course, and help you to analyse major threads in British, European and world history, such as radical protest and political extremism.

-We want you to enjoy History and, because people learn in different ways, we offer a variety of approaches to learning: discussion, group work, debate, note taking, independent research etc. In addition, we offer students the chance to study in different settings, such as conferences, museums and residential trips.
-For example, in 2018 many of our students visited China to see first-hand some of the places they had studied in class, and later in the same academic year some students visited Auschwitz, to deepen their understanding of the Holocaust.
+We want you to enjoy History, so we offer a variety of approaches to learning: discussion, group work, debate, note taking and independent research.
+In addition, we offer students the chance to study in different settings, such as conferences, museums and residential trips.
+For example, in 2020 many of our students visited cities with radical traditions such as Manchester and Birmingham to see first-hand some of the places they had studied in class, and in 2023 40 of our students visited Auschwitz, to deepen their understanding of the Holocaust.
 You are not required to take part in residential visits, but we would hope that everyone gets involved in one of our many enrichment activities at some stage.

 Subject Combinations and Progression